miketzian/adventofcode2021/README.md

 Quite a challenging day.
 While conceptually creating a struct to represent each bingo card seemed like the cleanest implementation, understanding the rules around borrowed and mutable objects took quite some time to get to a point where the implementation worked as expected (without the compiler complaining).

 I followed some advice I read online about clone()-ing liberally when first learning Rust, and this has gotten me to a result.
 Looking at some of that code I would hope you'd be able to optimize and not clone() if/when I understand how this works a bit better.

+### Day 5

+Today was interesting, as I had to make the code worse (ie, skip diagonals) in the first part - but still interesting.
+Understanding some of the rust differences with inner functions and inner closures (the latter having access to variables) was useful - Probably some of the past code can be simplified with declared closures like these.

+I also discovered lazy_static, wherin a function can own a value - in this case, an initialized regex it needs - which obviates the need for some other data structure.

+In other languages, you'd declare that at a module level (perhaps) or otherwise be able to reference it, but in Rust that is a no-go - lazy_static uses macros to make it seem more natural, though behind the scenes there's still an extra holding struct as you may expect.